threemanifold/miniRAG/README.md

 ### Answer Generator
 - `answer_generator.py` builds a grounded, cited answer with `gpt-4o`, requiring claims to be supported by retrieved chunks and adding (chunk index: N) citations.
 - Prompt design: the LLM is instructed to ground answers strictly in retrieved chunks while still trying to infer the user’s intent.
+  The citation feature is implemented in the system prompt by directly asking LLM to tell which chunks it has used to produce an answer.
+This might be implemented in a more rigorous way but luckily `gpt-4o` is smart enough to get this right consistently.
 - Trade‑off: strict grounding can make the model reluctant to answer slightly misframed questions.
    - Example: asking “How long a giraffe can be?” may be refused even if the chunks contain the information.
 The model expects the more correct form: “How tall a giraffe can be?”, due to conservative grounding.
+This has been handled by asking the model to be slightly biased towards giving an answer.

 ### Summarizer
 - `summarizer.py` produces concise 2–3 sentence summaries of each retrieved chunk using `gpt-4o-mini` (batched calls).

 ## Evaluation

+There are several metrics to evaluate the retrieval accuracy of a RAG system, e.g. precision, recall@k.
+Here we focus on recall@k.

-Recall@k definition: For each question, recall@k is the fraction of expected information items (from a ground‑truth list) that are present within the top‑k retrieved chunks.
+recall@k definition: For each question, recall@k is the fraction of expected information items (from a ground‑truth list) that are present within the top‑k retrieved chunks.
 If the ground truth lists M items and the judge finds m of them in the retrieved context, recall@k = m / M.

+### Evaluation Architecture

 - ![Mini RAG evaluation](mini_rag_eval.drawio.png)